-- The last day to register to vote in the November 6, 2018 general election is October 12, 2018.
+- The last day to register to vote in the February 26, 2019 special election for Public Advocate is February 1, 2019.
 The American Heritage Dictionary defines “voting” as the formal expression of a preference for a candidate for office or for a proposed resolution of an issue.
 Voting is the foundation upon which our democracy rests.
 The vote is our voice and it should be used loudly and regularly.
 Use your voice.
 Vote!

 Registering to vote is easy to do.